Community-Driven-AI/solai-contracts/README.md

 The SolAI program is an operating system for SolAI.
 SolAI acts as a coordinator, illusion generator, and standard library for Solana's first operating Federated Learning engine.
 For more information, visit [https://solaiprotocol.vercel.app/](https://solaiprotocol.vercel.app/)

+# Program Structure

+### **Rewarding Local Models and Minting NFTs**

+The **`verify_model`** function verifies submitted local models.
+The **`mint_nft_and_distribute`** function mints Local Model NFTs and distributes them to the recipient account.

+### **Peer Evaluation of Local Models**

+After training, local models are uploaded and opened to the public for evaluation.
+There can be three malicious actions:

+1. Submitting invalid models.
+2. Submitting malicious models that compromise the integrity of the global model.
+3. Providing incorrect evaluations of models.

+To prevent these malicious actions, we create a new account to hold the models' test scores.

+### **Aggregating into Global Model and Minting NFTs**

+First, we update the global model with the local model using FedAvg.
+Then, we serialize the updated global model, write it back to the account data, and upload it to IPFS using the **`upload_to_ipfs`** function.
+Finally, we mint global model NFTs and distribute them to the contributors.
+To do this, we calculate the number of NFTs each participant should receive and then mint the NFTs and distribute them to the participants.